 - In the first episode, Sarge misses a shot with the tank due to the controls being set to inverted.
 In episode 18, he tries to use the tank during a fight... and ends up firing in the air above his targets.

-- Wash's opening monologue is a reference to Church's in Season 9.
+- Wash's opening monologue in the season premiere is a reference to Church's in Season 9.

 - Nobody knows why the Mantis is called a Mantis, much like the argument over the Warthog in Season 1.

-- Tucker pulling off a headshot, like he did to the Wyoming clones in the Season 5 finale.
+- Tucker pulls off a headshot on one of the soldiers making up Locus' initial assault team, just like he did to the Wyoming clones in the Season 5 finale.

-- Dos.0 shouts out "firing main cannons" when stealing C.C.'s body.
+- Dos.0 shouts out "Firing main cannons!" after stealing C.C.'s body and attacking Sarge.

 - The Chains of Commanding: